Dry Eye Sydrome,causes and treatment

 Dry eye symptoms

-• Feeling as if something is in your eye
+5. You may feel as though something is in your eye.

 Factors predisposing to dry eye Syndrome